Cody Bellinger Player Props: Cubs vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals have the 21st-ranked team ERA across all MLB pitching staffs (4.48).
+- The Cardinals have a 4.45 team ERA that ranks 21st across all league pitching staffs.

-- Cardinals pitchers combine to give up 93 home runs (one per game), the first-fewest in baseball.
+- Cardinals pitchers combine to give up 93 home runs (one per game), the first-fewest in the league.

-- Matz gets the start for the Cardinals, his 13th of the season.
-He is 0-7 with a 4.86 ERA and 73 strikeouts in 76 2/3 innings pitched.
+- Flaherty makes the start for the Cardinals, his 19th of the season.
+He is 7-5 with a 4.29 ERA and 96 strikeouts in 98 2/3 innings pitched.

-- The left-hander last pitched on Saturday against the Washington Nationals, when he threw 4 1/3 innings, allowing four earned runs while giving up four hits.
+- In his last outing on Sunday against the Washington Nationals, the righty tossed six innings, giving up three earned runs while surrendering three hits.

-- The 32-year-old has an ERA of 4.86, with 8.6 strikeouts per nine innings, in 20 games this season.
-Opposing hitters have a .287 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.